 Commercialization of Frontier Technologies

-Developing a solid understanding of frontier technologies that are poised to revolutionize all aspects of human affairs is becoming increasingly important for students seeking to pursue a leadership role in the world of commerce.
+Developing a solid understanding of frontier technologies that are poised to revolutionize all aspects of human affairs is becoming increasingly important for students seeking to pursue a leadership role in the business world.
+At the top of the list of such technologies are robotics and mechatronics, which make it possible to design intelligent, reliable, and versatile electromechanical systems such as industrial robots, medical devices, aircraft simulators, automated assembly lines, building control systems, and autonomous vehicles.

 Engage with frontier technologies that are poised to revolutionize all aspects of human affairs